-And for advanced users we may add these VPNs to the list above:
+And for advanced users, we may add these VPNs to the list above:

 - WireGuard, OpenVPN

 OpenVPN is very popular but extremely resource-intensive and has no particular advantages against IPSec.
-Keenetic devices have such features as TCP and UDP mode, TLS authentication, certificates and encryption keys to improve VPN connection's security for OpenVPN connections.
+Keenetic devices have such features as TCP and UDP mode, TLS authentication, certificates and encryption keys to improving VPN connection's security for OpenVPN connections.

 Modern protocol WireGuard will make it easier and faster to work with VPN (several times compared to OpenVPN) without increasing the power of the hardware in the device.